-On the Effective Date, each Warrant will be cancelled and, in lieu thereof, the Investors will receive (i) one (1) New GGP Warrant with an initial exercise price of \$10.75 per share for the Brookfield Investor holders and \$10.50 per share for the Fairholme and Pershing Square holders, subject to adjustment as provided in the Warrant and Registration Rights Agreements (permitting the acquisition of up to 120 million shares of New GGP Common Stock) and (ii) one-tenth (1/10) of a Spinco Warrant.
-Each whole Spinco Warrant will entitle the holder to purchase one share of Spinco Common Stock at an initial exercise price of \$50.00 per share, subject to adjustment as provided in the Warrant and Registration Rights Agreements.
-The New GGP Warrants and the new Spinco Warrants (i) are subject to anti-dilution adjustments in connection with dividends and certain other events, (ii) provide for a right to require that the warrants be cashed out at a Black-Scholes-based formula value upon certain change in control events and (iii) provide registration rights.
+On the Effective Date, each Warrant will be cancelled and, in lieu thereof, the Investors will receive (i) one (1) New GGP Warrant with an initial exercise price of \$10.75 per share for Brookfield Investor holders and \$10.50 per share for the Fairholme and Pershing Square holders, subject to adjustment as provided in the Warrant and Registration Rights Agreements (permitting the acquisition of up to 120 million shares of New GGP Common Stock) and (ii) one (1) Spinco Warrant, which will entitle the holder to purchase one share of Spinco Common Stock at an initial exercise price of \$5.00 per share, subject to adjustment as provided in the Warrant and Registration Rights Agreements (permitting the acquisition of up to 80 million shares of Spinco Common Stock).
+The New GGP Warrants (i) are subject to anti-dilution adjustments in connection with dividends and certain other events, (ii) provide for a right to require that the warrants be cashed out at a Black-Scholes-based formula value upon certain change in control events and (iii) provide registration rights.
 The term of the New GGP Warrants is 7 years.